andrewjamesmoore/eloquentjavascript/README.md

 # eloquentjavascript
-Challenges from the book Eloquent Javascript by Marijn Haverbeke
+Challenges from the book Eloquent Javascript by Marijn Haverbeke.